A bigroupoid's topology (or, Topologising the homotopy bigroupoid of a space): Abstract

 \section{Abstract}

-The fundamental bigroupoid of a space captures its homotopy 2-type.
-When the space is semilocally 2-connected, we can lift the construction to a bigroupoid internal to the category of spaces, such that the invariants of the topological bigroupoid corresponding to the path components and first two homotopy groups are discrete.
-In fact more is true, in that the topologised fundamental bigroupoid is locally trivial in a way analogous to the case of topological groupoids.
+The fundamental bigroupoid of a topological space is one way of capturing its homotopy 2-type.
+When the space is semilocally 2-connected, one can lift the construction to a bigroupoid internal to the category of topological spaces, as Brown and Danesh-Naruie lifted the fundamental groupoid to a topological groupoid.
+For locally relatively contractible spaces the resulting topological bigroupoid is \emph{locally trivial} in a way analogous to the case of the topologised fundamental groupoid.